bsc-s2/lua-sharedtable/src/gc/README.md

     -   `garbage`:   defined to be: `gc_round+2`.
 Confirmed to be unreachable from any `roots`.

 -   `roots`:
-    is a collection of items those are **root**s and should never be freed.
+    is a collection of items those are root items and should never be freed.
     A root item is where the mark-process starts.

 -   `mark_queue`: